-As of September 28, 2020 there are just 8,017 confirmed cases of COVID19 in Uganda.
-The cases are concentrated mostly in Kampala and in northern border districts.
-Our government tests between 3,000 and 5,000 people each day.
-We have registered 4,033 recoveries and 75 deaths.
+As of January 5, 2020 there are 36,702 confirmed cases of COVID19 in Uganda.
+Over 5,000 of these were discovered within the last 3 weeks.
+The cases are widely spread across the country.
+Our government tests approximately 4,000 people each day.
+We have registered 12,494 recoveries and 294 deaths.

-Our numbers have remained low when compared with the wider world as our borders have been closed to passenger travel since late March.
-While 5,000 of those cases were confirmed in the past 2 weeks, Uganda’s borders are set to open on October 1, 2020.
-The president believes it is time to re-open our economy.
-It’s up to us now to limit the spread of this virus.
+Our numbers have remained low when compared with the wider world as our borders were closed to passenger travel from March to October.
+The president believes it is now time to focus on our economy and upcoming election.
+It’s up to Ugandans themselves to limit the spread of this virus.
 Hand washing, face masking, and social distancing continue to be our way forward.

-As of October 1, 2020, all incoming travelers must show a negative PCR test (taken within 72 hours) on arrival at Entebbe International Airport or any land border.
+As of October 1, 2020, all incoming travelers must show a negative PCR test (with the sample taken within the previous 120 hours) on arrival at Entebbe International Airport or any land border.
 Tourists must be collected by a tour company, stay in designated hotels, and not mix with the local population.

-Beyond any government directive, it is important to note that Ugandans are fully aware of the toll COVID19 has taken on the world and are wary of mixing with international travelers right now.
+Beyond any government directive, it is important to note that Ugandans are fully aware of the toll COVID19 is taking on the world and are wary of mixing with international travelers right now.

 Because of this, The Real Uganda’s programs remain closed for the time being.
 Everyone we work with must be comfortable before we re-open.

 The Real Uganda offers 2 – 12 week locally-led communty-based volunteer programs.